Research and Travel Grants

 Due to limited resources, and to the highly competitive nature of the applicant pool, we are not able to accept or fully fund all proposals.

-Research & Travel Grant applications are closed for the 2017-18 academic year.
-They will reopen in August 2018, with a fall deadline of October 17, 2018.
-See the link below for application instructions.
+Research & Travel Grant applications are closed for the 2018-19 academic year and will re-open in August 2019.